GideonFlynn/FSND-Linux-Server-Configuration/README.md

 - Select UTC

 # Reboot!
-After initial configuration, it would be a good idea to reboot:
+*After initial configuration, it would be a good idea to reboot the system:*
 - Run `sudo apt-get update` and `sudo apt-get -y dist-upgrade`.
 - Run `reboot`

 - Login with ssh
   `ssh < user >@< server-IP > -p 2222 -i ~/.ssh/< rsa-file-name >`
-#### In your browser, go to the serveralias you defined in catalog.conf and enjoy!
+#### In your browser, go to the server name/alias you defined in catalog.conf and enjoy!